 From Colorful Cartagena to Bustling Bogota

-We were having such a wonderful time in the Colombian town of Cartagena that I was starting to second guess our decision to leave and head to the Colombia’s capital.
-We had read so many intriguing stories, and with only 48 hours in Bogota, we wanted to see as many things to do in Bogota as possible.
+We were having such a wonderful time in the Caribbean town of Cartagena.
+I was starting to second guess our decision to leave and head to Colombia’s capital, Bogota.
+We had read so many intriguing stories about the city.
+And with only 48 hours to spend in the capital, we wanted to see as many things to do in Bogota as possible.

-Henry wasted no time introducing himself and getting to know the boys.
-By the time we loaded our luggage into his car, C and D were completely enamored by his outgoing personality, and we knew were in good hands.
-We were staying in the Hotel Continental which meant driving right into the historic part of Bogota city.
-La Candelaria is one of the most well-known neighborhoods in Bogota and is also one of the city’s most historic neighborhoods.
-With only 48 hours in Bogota we wanted to be central, and La Candelaria, home to many museums such as the Gold Museum, churches such as St. Francis Church and many government buildings, was perfect.
+For those looking for things to do in Bogota, one of the first stops is La Candelaria.
+La Candelaria is one of the most well-known neighborhoods in Bogota.
+It is also one of the city’s most historic neighborhoods.
+With only 48 hours in Bogota with kids we wanted to be central, and La Candelaria, home to many museums such as the Gold Museum, churches such as St. Francis Church, and many government buildings, was a perfect fit.
 La Candelaria is where Bogota was founded in 1538.

-As soon as we reached the city, we got some sandwiches from a local shop and Henry helped us check in.
+As soon as we reached the city, we got some sandwiches from a local shop and Henry helped us check-in.
 Once we got our things into the room, we headed back into Henry’s car to start our tour of Bogota, Colombia.

 Cerro de Monserrate